Why US Deficit Spending Is Out of Control

 This mandatory spending must be paid to legally fulfill the acts of Congress that created them.
 Congress must pass another Act to amend or reduce them.
 This is rarely done since millions of current beneficiaries will have their incomes reduced.

-Recessions cause deficit spending in order to end them.
+Congress must use deficit spending in order to end recessions.
 For example, Congress passed the $787 billion economic stimulus package in March 2009 to end the 2008 financial crisis.
 It paid for extended unemployment benefits and public works projects.

 The attacks on 9/11 increased deficit spending more than the Great Recession.
 The War on Terror drove military spending to new heights.
 The War in Afghanistan cost $28.7 billion in 2001.
-The War in Iraq drove overseas military costs up to $72.5 billion by 2003.
-By 2008, total costs grew to $186.6 billion.
-That is in addition to annual budgets for the Departments of Defense, State, and Homeland Security.
+The War in Iraq cost $1.06 trillion between FY 2003 and FY 2016.
+That's if you include the budgets of the defense department, overseas contingency operations, and other support departments such as Homeland Security and the Department of Veterans Affairs.

-Until 2016, the United States could afford deficit spending because the interest on the debt was so low.
-One reason was that China, Japan, and other countries demanded U.S. Treasurys.
-But that began to change in late 2016 as the economy improved.
-They were still the largest foreign owners of the U.S. debt, but their appetite has slackened.
+The United States can afford deficit spending because the interest on the debt is so low.
+One reason is that China, Japan, and other investors demand U.S. Treasurys.
+That's especially true in the face of economic uncertainty.
+China and Japan are still the largest foreign owners of the U.S. debt, but their appetite has slackened.

 Deficit Spending and the Debt

 Deficit spending should only be used to boost the economy out of a recession.
 When the GDP growth is in the healthy 2% to 3% range, Congress should restore a balanced budget.
 Otherwise, it creates a frightening debt level.
 When the debt-to-GDP ratio approaches 100%, owners of the debt will become concerned.
 They worry that the county won't generate enough income to pay the debt.